brunobozz/swapi-bruno-bozz/README.md

 # SwapiBrunoBozz

-This project use the Star Wars API to show details of the movies, characters and planets from franchise.
+This project use the [Star Wars API](https://swapi.co/) to show details of the movies, characters and planets from franchise.

-Works fine en all sizes on Desktop or Mobile.
+Works fine in all sizes on Desktop or Mobile.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli)